How to Optimize Your Website for Mobile Devices

 We’ve all visited a site that immediately hits you with a pop-up that blocks your whole screen.

-Don’t get me wrong, pop-ups can be useful, just make sure you’re doing them in a innovative and in a less “in your face” way.
+Don’t get me wrong, pop-ups can be useful, just make sure you’re doing them in an innovative and less “in your face” way.

 As we mentioned before, most consumers use their phones for the sake of convenience.